pontem-network/eth2move-samples/feature-list.md

   - [ ] Dynamic types (string, bytes, etc.)
   - [x] Move interface maker.
 (Creates a move project with interfaces from abi)
   - [ ] Event mapping.
--[ ] Optimizations and improvements.
-  - [ ] Move part of the common contract code to a separate library to reduce the size of the module.
-  - [ ] Optimization of the code generator to reduce the size of the module and reduce gas costs.